calipho-sib/nextprot-docs/news/2023/06/27/New publication: The Proceedings of the 14th International Conference on Semantic Web Applications and Tools for Health Care and Life Sciences (SWAT4HCLS2023) have just been published.md

-Check out our *Data in use* paper describing the query NXQ_00300, available on the SNORQL interface.
+Check out the *Data in use* [paper-46](https://ceur-ws.org/Vol-3415/paper-46.pdf) by Lydie Lane, Kasun Samarasinghe and Pierre-André Michel, that describes the query NXQ_00300, available on the SNORQL interface.

-Lydie Lane, Kasun Samarasinghe and Pierre-André Michel, https://ceur-ws.org/Vol-3415/paper-46.pdf

 ## Abstract